-Humans have believed that fairies protect the earth since ancient times, and we think ours are doing a great job of ensuring the four beautiful native ecologies surrounding the resort continue to thrive.
+Humans have believed for centuries that fairies help protect the natural world, and we like to think our fairy residents are quietly watching over the four native ecologies surrounding the resort.

 In the same way a visit to Paris wouldn’t be complete without visiting the Eiffel Tower, or a trip to Egypt wouldn’t be the same without gawking at the great pyramids, many visitors to Byron Bay only feel they’ve experienced the region’s beauty once they’ve caught a white-crested wave or two.
 Or at the very least, tried to!